Download a printable PDF version of this guidance.

 - Prepare market and individual stands

-- Consider delivery or pick up options
+- Consider delivery or pick up options and if possible, allow online or phone ordering

 - Consider alternate locations that could allow drive through or pick up.